BenWibking/cloudy-grid-enhanced/scripts/NistExtractor/NistExtractor_README.md

 NistExtractor.py Fe_IX 30
 ```

+Note that the code accepts both lower-case and upper-case letters, as well as numbers.
+For example O_III, o_iii, and o_3 will all result in similar data.

 NEWrapper.py allows for NistExtractor to be run on multiple species.
 The required parameter is a file listing the desired species and optionally the level limit.